Irfaanpk/Azure-Zero-to-Hero/Azure Virtual Network/Network Security Groups and Application Security Groups/README.md

 An NSG can be associated with both a subnet and a NIC.

-When both are present, traffic must satisfy the applicable security rules.

 ---

 # Subnet-Level NSG

-When an NSG is associated with a subnet, its rules apply to resources in that subnet.
+When an NSG is associated with a subnet, its rules apply to network traffic for resources in that subnet.

-Example:

 ```text
 VNet